-Managed moves will only be offered as part of a planned intervention.
+Managed moves will only be offered as part of a planned intervention and to give students a fresh start.

 Governors Final Warning Panel

 Students who are failing to improve their behaviour despite interventions are asked to attend a meeting with their parents and the Principal/SLT and the Chair of Governors for a final governor warning.
 The warning is a final warning before a permanent exclusion is sought if there are no improvements.